 SEVERE WEATHER WARNING

-People are advised to keep up to date with the latest forecasts in case any
+People in these areas are advised to keep up to date with the latest forecasts and warnings.

 HEAVY RAIN WARNING - ORANGE